Late effects of pelvic radiotherapy

 Radiotherapy to the pelvis can sometimes cause changes to the bones in this area.
 The changes can mean the pelvis cannot cope with the normal stresses put on it.
 This may increase the risk of small cracks or fractures.
 Doctors call these pelvic insufficiency fractures (PIFs).

-- if you have pain or aching in the bones - this can be caused by lots of conditions, but it is very important to get it checked
+- have pain or aching in the bones - this can be caused by lots of conditions, but it is very important to get it checked.

-. - if you think you are at risk of weak bones.
+- think you are at risk of weak bones.

 You may need tests to check your bone health.
-We have more information about bone health.
-This includes information about looking after your bones and treatments that can help protect your bones.
+We have more information about bone health and cancer.

 Early menopause after pelvic radiotherapy

-There are different ways of managing menopausal symptoms.
+There are different ways of managing menopausal symptoms and cancer treatment.
 There are also ways to reduce your risk of other health problems.
-We have more information about menopausal symptoms after cancer treatment.

 Nerve changes after pelvic radiotherapy